maniac22/PiedMarker2/README.md

 # PiedMarker2

-Marker used by the competitive assignments moodle plugin
+Marker used by the competitive assignments moodle plugin.